jose-techcode/TOOLBOX_Luanix/README.md

 # 8. Observations

-This scripting toolkit is intended exclusively for the Debian operating system.
-It is not guaranteed to work on other Linux distros without adaptation.
+This scripting toolkit is intended exclusively for the debian operating system.
+It is not guaranteed to work on other linux distros without adaptation.
+It is not recommended to use docker for these scripts, given the dependence on the operating system for the correct functioning of the automations.